 Your biggest enemy when playing Fortnite without a traditional GPU is going to be your Frames Per Second (FPS) rate.

-While you're certainly going to be able to play the game, an older computer that doesn't have a good onboard graphics card is going to be laggy and uncompetitive.
+While you're certainly going to be able to play the game, an older computer that doesn't have

 You are going to have two goals as you move forward - you'll want to make sure you know what settings to tweak if you want to get better performance, and you're going to want to ensure that you're working with a motherboard that's going to allow you to maximize your performance.